Cerebral Palsy Diagnosis

 If your child has been diagnosed with a developmental delay, motor disability or any other issue which may be associated with cerebral palsy, it is important to consult a lawyer immediately.
 You only have a limited time to work with an attorney and file a malpractice lawsuit, and, as such, it is important to determine what your options are right away.

 While a cerebral palsy diagnosis is not likely to happen immediately, it is still important to explore your options if you believe it may be a possibility.
-California cerebral palsy attorney Dr. Bruce Fagel can offer you a free consultation to discuss your matter and determine whether to begin taking some form of legal action against the medical professional whose conduct may have led to your child’s problems.
+California cerebral palsy attorney Dr. Bruce Fagel can offer you a free consultation to discuss your birth injury case and determine whether to begin taking some form of legal action against the medical professional whose conduct may have led to your child’s problems.

 - Follow us: